Table of Contents

 The Optus Stadium claims to be the most advanced multipurpose sports facility in Australia.
 It’s certainly one of the most expensive in the world and was believed to have cost some $1.6 Billion AUD when it was opened in 2017.

-The Australian cricket team now play international games here having switched from the WACA (Western Australian Cricket Association).
+The Australian cricket team now play international games here having switched from the WACA (Western Australian Cricket Association) in the city.
 Despite being a modern ground, it is an attractive stadium which helps the Optus to appear high on this list.

 7. Bradman Oval in Bowral